-Once one decides on the topic and completes the application form, one is to send the candidacy application to their DPLS faculty advisor.
-The student will receive an email response from the department chair that the program is aware of the candidacy application.
+Once a topic has been decided upon in conjunction with their faculty advisor, the student will complete the candidacy application and send it to the DPLS Student Service Coordinator and their faculty advisor.
+The student will receive an email response that the program is aware of the candidacy application.

-The student has up to four months to submit two copies of the paper with two copies of the candidacy application to the Admissions and Advising Specialist, who will then forward these to the pre-candidacy advisor and one other doctoral faculty member for review within 3-4 weeks.
+After the application has been submitted, the student has up to three months to submit an electronic copy of the paper with the candidacy application to the Student Services Coordinator, who will then forward these to the precandidacy advisor and one other doctoral faculty member for review within 3-4 weeks.
 [Please note: An advisor can help the student with preliminary work on the candidacy paper.
 That is, the advisor can help with brainstorming to narrow the topic, or help outline or mind-map; however, once the application is submitted and the candidate has begun writing the paper, the advisor cannot help until or unless the candidate reaches an impasse or a major personal hurdle.]